HelloWolord/HelloWolord/README.md

 - 👋 Hi, I’m @MagicManSam
-- 👀 I’m interested in automation
+- 👀 I’m interested teardown
-- 🌱 I’m currently learning python, javascript and html
+- 🌱 I’m currently learning lua
-- 💞️ I’m currently using this account for school
+- 💞️ I’m currently using this account for teardown
 - 📫 How to reach me, You don't

 <!---